lalitkhanna/aspnet-samples/AzureDocumentSessionAffinity-16.1.4/README.md

 You need to deploy this database to Azure.
 A possible scenario can be as follows:

 1. Attach the database to your local SQL Server.
-Use SQL Server Management Studio to do that. (learn more here: https://msdn.microsoft.com/en-us/library/ms190209(v=sql.120).aspx)
+Use SQL Server Management Studio to do that ([learn more](https://msdn.microsoft.com/en-us/library/ms190209(v=sql.120).aspx)).

-2. Deploy the database to Azure using the Deploy the Database to Microsoft Azure Database wizard in SQL Server Management Studio (learn more here: https://azure.microsoft.com/en-us/documentation/articles/sql-database-cloud-migrate-compatible-using-ssms-migration-wizard/).
+2. Deploy the database to Azure using the Deploy the Database to Microsoft Azure Database wizard in SQL Server Management Studio ([learn more](https://azure.microsoft.com/en-us/documentation/articles/sql-database-cloud-migrate-compatible-using-ssms-migration-wizard/)).
 At this step, you will need to enter your Azure SQL Server's credentials.

 After deployment, you can determine the database connection string in your Azure portal.
 Put this string to the sample project's ServiceConfiguration.Cloud.cscfg configuration file and provide your user name and password.